-John Lewis reports that the General Services Administration (GSA), which handles purchasing for the federal government, was reviewing "all of the details" connected with two one-year contracts held by the large pencil company.
+John Lewis reports that the General Services Administration (GSA), which handles purchasing for the federal government. was reviewing "all of the details" connected with two one-year contracts held by the large pencil company.

-Ward McCreedy, Director of Contract Compliance, told Lewis in a letter that "a special review of the firm's compliance with its contract obligations for equal employment opportunity" is underhave been set up.
-Members teach in Freedom schools, community centers and help register people to vote in the MFDP elections.
-In Meridian students protested against the expulsion of two pupils who had worn LBJ buttons to class and were successful.
+Ward McCreedy, Director of Contract Compliance, told Lewis in a letter that "a special review of the firm's compliance with its contract obligations for equal employment opportunity" is underway.